 To receive payment, the Contractor must provide training opportunities aimed at developing a full journeyworker in the type of trade or job classification involved.
 During the course of performance of the Contract, the Contractor may seek approval from the IDOT District EEO Officer to employ additional eligible TPG trainees.
 In the event the Contractor subcontracts a portion of the contracted work, it must determine how many, if any, of the TPGs will be trained by the subcontractor.
 Though a subcontractor may conduct training, the Contractor retains the responsibility for meeting all requirements imposed by this Special Provision.
-The Contractor must also include this Special Provision in any subcontract where payment for contracted work performed by a TPG trainee will be passed on to a subcontractor.
+The Contracted work performed by a TPG trainee will be passed on to a subcontractor.